Installing music21 in Windows¶

 To test to see if Python has been installed properly, go to the start menu and run (either by clicking “Run” in older Windows or by typing in the search box) a program called IDLE.
 Once it’s started, type 2+2.
 If your system then displays 4 python is working properly and we can start thinking about installing music21.

 If you have already installed Python on your computer, launch IDLE (a Python interpreter and code editor) by clicking the start menu and clicking Run (on Windows XP or older) and typing in “IDLE” or (on Windows Vista and newer) typing in “IDLE” in the Search Programs list.

 The first lines of text displayed will include a version number.
-Make sure it begins with 2.6.0 or higher, but not 3.0 or 3.1, etc.
+Make sure it begins with 3.7 or higher.

 To test to see if music21 has been installed properly, go to the start menu and run (either by clicking “Run” in older Windows or by typing in the search box) IDLE.
 Type “import music21”.
 If your system waits for a few seconds and then displays “>>>” and perhaps a warning about missing packages, then you’ve installed everything properly.
 (If the system cannot find music21 then you may have more than one version of Python on your system.
 Try uninstalling all of them along with music21 and then restarting from scratch).

-After a successful installation, you may proceed to usersGuide_01_Installing to begin using music21.
+After a successful installation, you may proceed to Notes to begin using music21.